Aki78/AirportHeistGroup3MetropoliaProject/README.md

 Where they travel to is limited by budget and distance.
 The success of a robbery is mostly down to luck.

+## Quality Requirements
+Chapter 4 defines other requirements besides the functional requirements the flight simulator has.
+Examples of these could be performance requirements ("Fetching airport information from the database must take a maximum of two seconds.") or usability requirements ("The user must get instant feedback from all actions they perform").

 ### Core Functions
     -Print main menu
     -Print settings